Griswold cast iron skillet. Simple identification guide using logos.

 Erie cast iron skillets are super light and smooth.
 However, if the skillet was used on coal or wood range.
 It may have pitting marks on the base.
 It is not uncommon for an Erie skillet to have pitting.

-If you look at the back of your cast iron Griddle, and you see a diamond logo.
+Look at the back of your cast iron Griddle, and if you see a diamond logo.
 Then it is your lucky day.
-The Griswold Diamond logo is an early logo, and it is more scarce than other logos.
+The Griswold Diamond logo is an early logo that is more scarce than other logos.

 Griswold Griddle with Diamond logo